 For some reason I must think of those sales people having crossed my way whose acting career failed but who succeeded in the field instead because they were trained so well in the game of public speaking, body language and improvisation.
 Here we witness the mean side of it: Calculation, bribe and bluff and profit for investors above everything.
 They blame us but take our money, a statement goes.
 The Californian entrepreneur, who we first think will bring some morals to the setup, will not be able to resist the call of personal profit either – not at that dollar number, not if that amount of money goes directly to him.
 And so the deal is sealed, the jobs are gone and what is left outsourced to Bangladesh.
 They win.
 Hell, are they good at what they are doing.
 I wish it was satire.
 It is not.

 What can consumers offer us, they ask.
 A stageblog (question mark optional).

-The play premiered in Europe at the Landestheater Salzburg’s Kammerspiele on 25th January 2018.
+The play premiered in Europe at the Landestheater Salzburg’s Kammerspiele in January 2018.